bnavigator/sofia_redux/docs/manuals/fifils/users/data_description.rst

 associated error are stored in the FLUX and STDDEV extensions.
 The uncorrected cube and its associated error are stored in the UNCORRECTED\_FLUX and UNCORRECTED\_STDDEV extensions.

+Narrow Line Mode
+^^^^^^^^^^^^^^^^

+Accurate correction of spectral lines in the vicinity of narrow telluric absorption features is problematic even with the use of good atmospheric models and knowledge of the PWV.
+This is due to the fact that the observed spectrum is the result of a multiplication of the intrinsic spectrum by the telluric absorption spectrum, and then a convolution of the product with the instrumental profile, whereas the correction derived from a model is the result of the convolution of the theoretical telluric absorption spectrum with the instrumental profile.
+The division of the former by the latter does not necessarily yield the correct results, and the output spectrum may retain telluric artifacts after telluric correction.
+For this reason, the parameter ``NARROW`` may be set to True within the Redux GUI or the parameter config file.
+This enables the "Narrow Line Mode" for telluric correction whereby a single transmission value is used for the complete wavelength range of the input data, determined from the redshift-corrected wavelength of the observed spectral line.

 .. figure:: images/fifi_telluric_corrected.png
    :alt: Telluric correction